braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/analytics/setting_custom_attributes.md

 ### Setting a custom attribute via the REST API

 You can also use our REST API to set user attributes.
-Refer to the [users API][3] documentation for details.
+Refer to the [User API documentation][3] for details.

 ### Custom attribute value limits